 To make sure you can track the effectiveness the new API, create a new header so you can use it to gather information about the special API requests as they happen.

 To set the condition:

-2. In the Headers area, click the New button to create a new header.
+- 1. Click the Content pane.
+The Content controls appear. - 2.
+In the Headers area, click the New button to create a new header.
 The New Header window appears.